onflow/flip-fest/submissions/issue-6/milestone-1/nagato1_c511/README.md

 ##### Using mdx based i18n

-Prepare a translation file in the form of 'pagename.lang.mdx' under the src/missions folder.
+Prepare a translation file in the form of `pagename.lang.mdx` under the `src/missions folder`.

 ##### Using  json based i18n

-Prepare a translation file in the form of 'lang.json' under the folder src/config/translations.
+Prepare a translation file in the form of `lang.json` under the folder `src/config/translations`.

 eg.)